mitsake/rng-pcb/docs/readme.md

 # CircuitPython Random Number Generator

 This is my contribution to the Boldport Club's community run Board Swap Project, a hardware random number generator that uses avalanche noise to make patterns and roll dice.
+Apart from being part of the community project, my other motivations were interest in randomness and the processes that can be used to generate it, along with the idea of using PCBs to build an enclosure.

-Please note that I made this for fun - if you need random numbers for anything important, this isn't the project you're looking for.
+**Please note that I made this for fun - if you need random numbers for anything important, this isn't the project you're looking for.**

 ## Operation